dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 *Parameter #2---height*

 {% itemplate ntpd1 %}
-- n: "`collateralHash`"
+- n: "`height`"
   t: "bool"
   p: "Optional<br>(0 or 1)"
-  d: "If set to `false` (default), only ProTx hashes are returned.
-If set to `true`, a detailed list of ProTx details is returned."
+  d: "List ProTxs from this height."
 {% enditemplate %}

 *Parameter #3---detailed*

 {% itemplate ntpd1 %}
-- n: "`collateralHash`"
+- n: "`detailed`"
   t: "bool"
   p: "Optional<br>(0 or 1)"
   d: "If set to `false` (default), only ProTx hashes are returned.
 If set to `true`, a detailed list of ProTx details is returned."